 1. You've Already Talked About An Actual Date

 You mentioned that you love ramen, and your match mentioned an awesome spot where they are a master at getting last-minute Friday night reservations.
 If you’re already talking time and place, offer up your number.
 "One can throw out their cell after this as a courtesy to connect if someone is running late or they can't find each other at the meetup," explains dating expert Meredith Golden of SpoonMeetSpoon.com.
 Rubin agrees, saying, “It’s best to exchange phone numbers when you’re planning a date and ready to communicate a little more readily.”

-Overall, Golden recommends waiting to share your number once a date, time, and location are confirmed.
+Golden recommends waiting to share your number once a date, time, and location are confirmed.
 "I've noticed that switching to texting from messaging has a high drop-off rate," she explains.

 2. You're Both Slow To Reply To Messages

-That said, if you give your number to a match too soon, you run the risk of endless banter and date rescheduling that never results in an actual meet-and-greet.
+That said, if you give your number to a match too soon, you run the risk of endless banter and date rescheduling that never results in an actual date.
 "It's good practice to meet, otherwise [a] 'text buddy' develops, which no one looking for a relationship ever enjoys," explains Golden.

 3. Your Match Asks For Your Number